-- Union dues,
+- · Union dues,

 - Safety equipment and small tools needed for your job,

 - Dues to professional organizations,

-- Subscriptions to professional journals, and
+- Subscriptions to professional journals,

-- Tax return preparation fees.
+- Tax return preparation fees, and

-Most miscellaneous deductions are deductible only if they are more than 2% of your adjusted gross income (line 33, Form
+- Casualty and theft losses of property used in performing services as an employee (employee property).

-1040NR).
+Most miscellaneous itemized deductions are deductible only if they are more than 2% of your adjusted gross income (line 36, Form 1040NR).
 For more information on miscellaneous deductions, see the instructions for Form 1040NR.